Wacom-Developer/stu-sdk-samples/README.md

 The SDK is written in C++11 and the source code is provided.
 However there are no limitations if you program in a different language.
 C and Java language bindings (Java relies upon JNI) are available with virtually all the same functionality as the core C++.
 This is supported on Windows and Linux platforms.
-On Windows, there is also a COM library which provides support for any ActiveX-capable language such as .NET Framework (C#), Delphi, and HTML (JavaScript) from within Internet Explorer.
+On Windows, there is also a COM library which provides support for any ActiveX-capable language such as .NET Framework (C#) and Delphi.

 ##	Which language to use